EliaRitzmann/ransom-note-generator/README.md

 The RansomNoteOptions interface defines the customizable properties that can be used when interacting with the RansomNote class.
 These properties include:

--seed (optional): A numerical seed for randomization.
+- seed (optional): A numerical seed for randomization.
--backgroundColor (optional): The background color, utilizing the BackgroundColor type.
+- backgroundColor (optional): The background color, utilizing the BackgroundColor type.
--spacing (optional): The spacing between characters in the ransom note.
+- spacing (optional): The spacing between characters in the ransom note.

 ```javascript
 interface RansomNoteOptions {